 Fortunately, the washer used enough water to rinse away all those suds.
 Even the newer standard top load washers use around 27 gallons of water to handle detergent/soil residue.
 However, high-efficiency washers use only 11 to 14 gallons of water.

 Using a traditional laundry detergent in a high-efficiency washer will produce too many suds that can never be rinsed away.

 Excess suds will interfere with the tumbling action in both types of high efficiency washers used to clean clothes.
 The use of traditional detergent with lots of suds can also cause the washers to leak, damage the electronic system of the washer and may void the manufacturer's warranty.

 The use of traditional detergents in HE washers also contributes to the growth of mold and the odor that can linger in the washer.
 There just isn't enough water used in each load to wash away all the suds and the soil they contain and that sticky combination may cling to the washer.
 Those suds and the soil they contain are perfect breeding grounds for mold.

 How Much High Efficiency Laundry Detergent Should I Use?

 Most high efficiency washers have automatic detergent dispensers.
 Read your washer's care and use guide on how to fill the dispensers.
+If you have lost the guide, you can find it here.
 Most will accept either powder or liquid detergents.
 Never mix the two in the same dispenser because caking and clogging can occur.